List of Gridman the Hyper Agent characters: Gridman

-Gridman is voiced by Hikaru Midorikawa (緑川 光, Midorikawa Hikaru).
+Gridman is voiced by Hikaru Midorikawa (緑川 光, Midorikawa Hikaru), and Masaya Obi (小尾 昌也, Obi Masaya) in Episode 30 when merged.

 Assist Weapons

 In order to assist Naoto and Gridman from the Computer World, Ippei and Yuka can manipulate the Assist Weapons to support Gridman.
 These programs were created by Ippei designing them before Gridman materializes the concepts with his powers.
 In order to deploy them towards Gridman, Ippei or/and Yuka would be required to type his/her/their name/names in the Access Code.
 When not in use, the Assist Weapons were stored in the Assist Weapon Selector (アシストウェポンセレクター, Ashisuto Uepon Serekutā) cache.
 In the series' final episode, Kahn Digifer's intrusion into Junk's Computer World causes all of the Assist Weapons to be destroyed.
 In Gridman the Hyper Agent: The Overlord's Counterattack photo novel, components of God Zenon and Dyna Dragon were restored for the battle against Neo Kahn Digifer and his monsters.